csc-fw/otmb_fw_code/README.md

 Default version is ISE 14.5 which allows to bypass the RX Delay Aligner, thus saving some power consumption.

+### version control
-Starting fro 2016, Yuriy, Jason, Andrew and Tao worked on improving OTMB fw performance and several key new features were added:
+Starting from 2016, Yuriy, Jason, Andrew and Tao worked on improving OTMB fw performance and several key new features were added:
- - localized dead time zone in CLCT pretriggering
+ - localized dead time zone in cathode pretriggering
  - CLCT reuse in ALCT-CLCT matching the branch of this version firmware is renamed to 2018OTMBfw on Tao's github

+In addition, starting from 2016, ISE 14.7 is used for compiling

+On 2019 Feb.
+14, A new branch called ME21ME31ME41fw_2019 is created on top of 2018OTMBfw:
+  - Removed ME1a related thing and changed 7DCEFBs to 5 DCFEBs
+  - in pattern finder, add stagger correction
+  - in pattern finder, find valid pattern in whole chamber simultaneously with 40MHz
+  - to sychronize 5 DCFEBs phase, the old code for ME1b is adopted:  dps3 and corresponding register setting for ME234 Now the ME21ME31ME41fw_2019 branch still used type C for normal CSC and type D for reversed CSC,  and ucf file is not changed yet.

 ### Simulation
 The folder source/simulation contains a test bench, as well as a